 So when it’s time to do finishes for the Herringbone Clutch, there’s a whole bunch of options…

 First of all, you will need to decide if you are going to add a lining to your project.
 This stitch is dense enough for the clutch to be ok without a lining, but it’s a great (and easy!) finishing touch.

 I highly recommend adding a zipper to the smaller versions of this clutch.
 I’ll be the first to admit that zippers were intimidating to me before I started working on this project.
 But I’ve got an easy-to-follow tutorial for you to help you through.
-You can check out the tutorial post here!
-Or keep scrolling for the video below.
+You can keep scrolling for the video below.

 So one thing that I did with my clutches (that’s totally optional, btw) was to add a heavyweight fusible interfacing to the lining.
 Basically what this does is to give my finished piece some structure.
 So instead of a soft, floppy clutch, I have a structured clutch that holds it shape.
 I go over this a bit in my lining tutorial as well.

 2-4 Balls of WeCrochet Snuggle Puff (or 280–560yds of comparable yarn)

 All Purpose Zipper 12-14”